This section provides links to resources that may be useful to those new to teaching at Saint Louis University.

 All SLU faculty and instructors are expected to include a statement about disability support and accommodations on course syllabi.
 The recommended statement can be found here: Syllabus Statement

 Syllabus Statement: Student Support Services

-All SLU faculty and instructors are encouraged to include information about disability accommodations and academic support services (including writing support services) in their syllabi for undergraduate courses.
-Recommended statements may be found here: Syllabus Statement.
-Permission is granted to use and modify the statements as appropriate.
+All SLU faculty and instructors are encouraged to include information about academic support services (including writing support services) in their syllabi for undergraduate courses.
+A recommended statement may be found here: Syllabus Statement.
+Permission is granted to use and modify the statement as appropriate.